babylanguagelab/bll_app/src/app/convolabel/README.md

-Last updated on 11 September 2017

 # Convolabel
 is a simple program that allows percentage-based labelling of conversational blocks.
-Essentially, it is a modified version of IDSLabel to label conversations instead of speech segments.
+Essentially, it is a modified version of [IDSLabel](https://github.com/babylanguagelab/bll_app/tree/master/src/app/IDSLabel/client) to label conversations instead of speech segments.

 ## Installation (for Windows):

 The program requires three additional python modules - [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/), [Matplotlib](https://matplotlib.org/) and [Numpy](http://www.numpy.org/).
 These can be installed via python's package manager Pip with the following in the command prompt:
 ```
-pip install pyaudio
-pip install matplotlib
-pip install numpy
+pip install pyaudio matplotlib numpy
 ```
 To start the program, double-click on the `convolabel.py` icon.
 If that does not work, you might need to [associate python files with python executable](https://docs.python.org/2/using/windows.html#executing-scripts).

-Alteratively, open the program folder -> `Shift` + `right-click` -> `Open command window here`.
+Alteratively, open the program folder -> `Shift + right-click` -> `Open command window here`.
 In the command window, type: `python convolabel.py`

 Optional: if you do not want the black console window to pop up when you open the program, add 'w' to the extension of the file name (so that it becomes `convolabel.pyw`)